 • Produces Uniquely Designed Furniture: Each piece of Sissoo furniture boasts a unique hue and can be effortlessly hand-waxed to get a smooth appearance.

-• Durable and Long-Lasting: Sissoo wood is very long-lasting and resistant to dry-wood termites.
+• Durable and Long-Lasting: Sissoo is very long-lasting and resistant to dry-wood termites.
 Because it does not crack or warp, it is often used to create cabinets and other furniture.

-Uses of Sissoo Wood
+Uses of Sissoo Lumber

 • Indoor Furniture: Bed frames, table, dining room chairs, sofas, kitchen cabinets, drawers